MonashDeepNeuron/HPP/content/week1/tasks/variables.md

 ### 3.5 : Value Categories

 In C++, there are different categories of values.
 These determine the operations that can be performed on them.
-There are two primary value categories called lvalues and rvalues.
+There are a few value categories in C++ but we will focus on only two of them, lvalues and rvalues.

 #### 3.5.2 : lvalues